mitsuba-renderer/drjit/docs/basics.rst

     :width: 500px
     :align: center

-Altogether, Enoki currently supports the ARM NEON, SSE4.2, AVX, AVX2, and AVX512 instruction sets and vectorizes arithmetic involving single and double precision floating point values as well as signed and unsigned 32-bit and 64-bit integers.
+Altogether, Dr.Jit currently supports the ARM NEON, SSE4.2, AVX, AVX2, and AVX512 instruction sets and vectorizes arithmetic involving single and double precision floating point values as well as signed and unsigned 32-bit and 64-bit integers.

-It is worth pointing out that that :cpp:struct:`enoki::Array` does *not* require ``Size`` to exactly match what is supported by the hardware to benefit from vectorization.
-Enoki relies on template metaprogramming techniques to ensure optimal code generation even in such challenging situations.
+It is worth pointing out that that :cpp:struct:`drjit::Array` does *not* require ``Size`` to exactly match what is supported by the hardware to benefit from vectorization.
+Dr.Jit relies on template metaprogramming techniques to ensure optimal code generation even in such challenging situations.
 For instance, arithmetic operations involving a hypothetical ``Array<float, 27>`` type will generate one AVX512 instruction [#f1]_, one AVX instruction, and one 4-wide SSE